salewski/ads-github-tools/README.md

    * https://salewski.github.io/ads-github-tools/

-The latest version of the project is `0.2.0`, and can be downloaded from:
+The latest version of the project is `0.2.0` (released 2017-02-26), and can be downloaded from:

    * https://salewski.github.io/ads-github-tools/downloads/ads-github-tools-0.2.0.tar.gz
    * https://salewski.github.io/ads-github-tools/downloads/ads-github-tools-0.2.0.tar.gz.SHA-1